jgoldfar/SPSRunner.jl/README.md

 * Note: On OSX, apparently CoinOptServices does not find the Homebrew-built libraries correctly, so they have to be built from source.

 ## Roadmap

+### v1.0
+* JuMP formulation and solution of scheduling problems using SPSBase tools

 ### v2.0
 * Build preferences and non-overlapping specialty soft constraints into functional calculation